Sagyam/Sagyam/README.md

-### Hi there, I'm Sagyam [website].
+### Hi there, I'm Sagyam Thapa.
 I'm passionate about computer science.
 I'm currently learning Web Devlopment and Machine Learning/ Data Science and combining them in my projects.
 ____

 ## Connect with me: